Tdhtdhtdhtdhtdh: Sound Effects!

 They're always, you know, just shoved off to the side, which is incredible that it's still sort of like that.

-And also, you know, getting back to what I said before about how every sound you hear basically. that is not dialogue or or music, like soundtrack stuff, or unless it's diegetic,
+And also, you know, getting back to what I said before about how every sound you hear basically that is not dialogue or music. like soundtrack stuff, or unless it's diegetic,

-sound actually screws things up on recording out in the world.
-Like, that's why they try to shoot as much as they can on a stage.
+sound actually screws things up recording out in the world.
+Like that's why they try to shoot as much as they can on a stage.

 They could add all of that stuff, the birds chirping, they add all that stuff later to make it real, but you can't have any of that on the day while you're shooting.

-And the reason why I didn't stop you and say, what are you talking about, Chuck?
-It's because I already know what it means.
-So I feel like I should explain it.
+And the reason why I didn't stop you and say, What are you talking about, Chuck, is because I already know what it means.
+So, I feel like I should explain it.

 Diegetic sound is the sound inside the movie's world.

-So if you were one of the characters or the extras or anybody in that movie, you would hear these sounds like that lawnmower, that car driving by, the machine gun,
+So, if you were one of the characters or the extras or anybody in that movie, you would hear these sounds like that lawnmower, that that car driving by, the machine gun,

-Yeah, unless it's like a naked gun kind of thing, and then they might like the strings will swell, then somebody will be like, Did you hear that?
+Yeah, unless it's like a naked gun kind of thing.
+And then they might, like the strings will swell and somebody will be like, did you hear that?
 Has Ruby taken you to the new naked gun?

 I took myself, Scotty, and I went.
 Oh, really?
 How was it?
 It's very, very, very funny.